Version 1.2 issued 18 December 2018

 - your lawful basis (opens in a new tab) for processing their personal data

-If you store or process data outside the European Economic Area, you must:
+If you store or process data outside the European Economic Area, you must follow UK GDPR guidance on international transfers (opens in a new tab).

 You must store data to meet our policy on keeping your pay and tax records (opens in a new tab).